 Just as exciting as these changes in publishing are, another industry has been running in parallel in terms of change, especially over the last two years.
 And that industry is the world of speaking.

-Long thought to be limited to the likes of bestselling authors, highly-regarded academics, and other well-known public figures, the world of speaking has felt very exclusive and sometimes “gate-kept” by the events planners and speaking agents of this sought-after space.
-While significant change was happening pre-March 2020, the pandemic and the sudden grinding halt the speaking world felt with the cancellation of in-person conferences and events led to a dramatic pivot in the opportunities and access for those eager to share their ideas and voice with new audiences.
-Thanks to the surprising success of virtual events – once all of the technological glitches and Zoom bombers were ironed out – both those with established speaking platforms and newer individuals to the space saw many more doors open without the burden of coordinating travel schedules and hotel accommodations.
+Long thought to be limited to bestselling authors, highly-regarded academics, and other well-known public figures, the world of speaking has felt very exclusive and sometimes “gate-kept” by the events planners and speaking agents of this sought-after space.
+While the significant change was happening pre-March 2020, the pandemic and the sudden grinding halt the speaking world felt with the cancellation of in-person conferences and events led to a dramatic pivot in the opportunities and access for those eager to share their ideas and voice with new audiences.
+Thanks to the surprising success of virtual events – once all of the technical glitches and Zoom bombers were ironed out – both those with established speaking platforms and newer individuals to the space saw many more doors open without the burden of coordinating travel schedules and hotel accommodations.

-- There’s riches in niches: I first heard this phrase from Michael Port of Heroic Public Speaking (if you don’t know them yet and have speaking aspirations, I HIGHLY recommend you check out their website) and it rings true in every aspect of book publicity, marketing, and the speaking world.
+- There’s riches in niches: I first heard this phrase from Michael Port of Heroic Public Speaking (if you don’t know them yet and have speaking aspirations, I HIGHLY recommend you check out their website), and it rings true in every aspect of book publicity, marketing, and the speaking world.
 It’s unlikely you’ll be able to jump right to a major stage at the start of your speaking career and, instead, will connect with many specialized audiences along the way as you climb the speaking ladder.
-While speaking to a niche audience like tire manufacturers or the Southeast Association of Tax Administrators (yes, they do exist!) may not initially feel like the far-reaching impact you were hoping to have, the ability to tailor your message to a variety of audiences will open more doors for you in the long-term than if you keep yourself limited to a very specific space.
+While speaking to a niche audience like tire manufacturers or the Southeast Association of Tax Administrators (yes, they do exist!) may not initially feel like the far-reaching impact you were hoping to have, the ability to tailor your message to a variety of audiences will open more doors for you in the long-term than if you keep yourself limited to a particular space.
 And while a referral from the Southeast arm to speak at the Northwest division of tax administrators would be great, if you start to see a pattern in the same niche audiences emerging, do take a pause and ensure you’re not pushing yourself too far into a niche corner.

 - The power of EAs & VAs: Securing representation as a speaker can often feel like a fool’s errand, especially when you’re just starting out.
 And in many cases, representation from a speakers bureau or agency may look more like having support from their team in coordinating opportunities as they arise (which is still great!) than having them proactively pitching for new gigs on your behalf.
 In talking with many of our authors who are currently active in the speaking world, we’ve heard time and time again about the value of maximizing an executive assistant or virtual assistant in searching for and pitching to speaking opportunities.
-This individual is very likely to have an intimate knowledge of your area of expertise and the work you’re doing on a day-to-day basis and, with the right guidance, can be an excellent advocate for positioning you to those opportunities they uncover.
-Again, starting with local and/or niche audiences as they get their bearings with this new responsibility will also help them get into a groove as they begin negotiating fees, travel arrangements, and more.
+This individual is very likely to have an intimate knowledge of your area of expertise and the work you’re doing on a day-to-day basis and, with the proper guidance, can be an excellent advocate for positioning you to those opportunities they uncover.
+Again, starting with local and niche audiences as they get their bearings with this new responsibility will also help them get into a groove as they begin negotiating fees, travel arrangements, and more.